|

 It’s worth noting that the Hagia Triada Church is not as well-known as some of Istanbul’s other historic landmarks, and visitors can expect a quieter and more relaxed atmosphere.

 The church is a perfect place to escape the crowds and take a moment to appreciate Istanbul’s rich cultural heritage.
+What I noticed most here is that the front facade of the church is very different from the rear one.

 Make sure you walk around the church perimeter to see the difference between the elegant street front entry and the blockish solid rear section.